findemor/findemor.games/docs/_posts/2020-08-08-infinite-conquest-scoreboard-submit.md

 </form>
 <div id="displayError" class="invalid-feedback" style="display: none;">
-  This page appears to not be correctly signed.
+  This page appears to not be correctly generated.
 This form is only valid if you have been redirected from the Playdate game.
-If you did but still not working, please contact with the <a href="https://www.twitter.com/findemor" target="_blank">game developer</a>.
+If you did but still not working, please  <a href="https://github.com/findemor/games.feedback/issues" target="_blank">open a new issue</a>.
 </div>